MA806P/SwiftDemo/README.md

  Use enum to create an enumeration.
 Like classes and all other named types, enumerations can have methods associated with them.

+ By default, Swift assigns the raw values starting at zero and incrementing by one each time, but you can change this behavior by explicitly specifying values.
+In the example above, Ace is explicitly given a raw value of 1, and the rest of the raw values are assigned in order.
+You can also use strings or floating-point numbers as the raw type of an enumeration.
+Use the rawValue property to access the raw value of an enumeration case.